Clinelly/CI_PP3_Battleships/README.md

 ### Frameworks & Tools
 - LucidChart
 - Heroku
-- Google Drive
-- Google Spreadsheet
+- Google Drive: Used as a cloud hosting platform for the spreadsheet.
+- Google Spreadsheet: Used because Python does not have a built in library to store data in an external spreadsheet.
+- pycodestyle: Used as a validation tool instead of pep8 online.
 - gitHub
 - Gitpod
 - Git